Momoe Yamaguchi: Biography

+Career

 Yamaguchi began a career in show business while she was still a student in junior high school.
 At the end of 1972, at the age of 13, Yamaguchi, along with many of her schoolmates, applied by postcard to appear on the idol talent search television show Star Tanjō!.
-After a series of successful preliminary auditions, she appeared on the show covering a hit song "Kaiten Mokuba", by Yumi Makiba earlier that year.
+After a series of successful preliminary auditions, she appeared on the show covering a hit song "Kaiten Mokuba", by Yumi Makiba earlier that year (itself a cover of "Prima Vera" written by The Ventures).
 Though she finished second, Yamaguchi received offers from several music producers, and signed with Hori Productions.
 Her family moved to Tokyo.
 Yamaguchi transferred to Shinagawa Joshi Gakuin, and then attended Hinode Joshi Gakuin High School, a school which allows its students to carry on careers in show business.

 Initially she was promoted together with two other singers, Junko Sakurada and Masako Mori, as the Hana no Chūsan Torio (meaning "The lovely trio of third-year middle school students") since they were all in the third year of middle school (chūsan).

 Her first single, "Toshigoro", coupled with her first movie of the same title, did not fare well in the charts, peaking at 37 on the Oricon singles chart.
 But her second single "Aoi Kajitsu" peaked at number 9.
 Japanese pop culture historians have credited its success to its suggestive lyrics.
-The chorus goes "You can do what ever you want with me; it's OK if rumors spread that I'm a bad girl".
+The refrain goes "If that's what you want, I'm okay with anything you do to me; I'm all right with rumors that I'm a bad girl".

 Her early songs were written for her by the Hori Productions songwriting team of composer Shunichi Tokura and lyricist Kazuya Senge.
-One of her biggest hits was her 5th single "Hito natsu no Keiken" ("an experience one summer"), which includes lyrics like "I'll give you the most precious thing a girl has". and "Everyone experiences it at least once, the sweet trap of seduction".
+One of her biggest hits was her 5th single "Hito Natsu no Keiken" ("One Summer's Experience"), which includes lyrics like "I shall offer you a girl's most precious possession" and "We all experience, just once, the sweet snare of seduction".
 The suggestive lyrics attracted widespread press interest.
-The young singer was frequently asked salacious questions such as "What do you think a girl's most precious thing is?", to which she replied magokoro ("her devotion").
+The young singer was frequently asked salacious questions such as "What do you think a girl's most precious possession is?", to which she replied magokoro ("her devotion").